FAQ's

 Do not delay emergent care if you are concerned.

-We do not bill ANY insurance for services provided within the Resolute Integrative Health clinic aside from working with Labcorp to bill for labs if you choose to do that.
+We do not bill ANY insurance for services provided within the Resolute Integrative Health.

-Any orders that we send to external businesses such as the hospital, imaging, lab, pharmacy, or other doctor's offices are typically billed through that entity to your insurance like normal.
+Any orders that we send to external businesses such as the hospital, imaging, lab companies, pharmacy, or other doctor's offices are typically billed through that entity to your insurance like normal.
+Some labs we have contracted at cash discount pricing.

 The EXCEPTION to being able to submit orders - People who have HMO's like Medicaid and some medicare supplemental (advantage) plans sometimes cannot get orders paid for if ordered by Non-HMO providers and doctors.
 You should contact your HMO servicer to see if they approve Non-HMO provider orders.
 In this situation, having a back up primary care provider who takes your HMO would be important to have.